Funding for Westcountry Charities, Community Groups & Schools

 How long will it take?

-The Grants Committee meets every other month and considers all applications received up to the meeting deadline.
-This means that there should be a maximum of 2 months between application submission and receipt of a decision.
-We aim to let all applicants know the outcome within a day or two of the meeting.
-You can always find the meeting and deadline dates in the News section of this website.
-Generally speaking, Grants Committees are held in January, March, May, July, September and November, and tend to be towards the end of the month on a Thursday.
-Deadlines are usually 2 weeks before the meeting date.
+The Grants Committee meets every other month and considers all applications received up to the meeting deadline, which is approximately a month before the meeting date.
+This means that there should be a maximum of 3 months between application submission and receipt of a decision.
+We aim to let all applicants know the outcome within a day or two of the meeting and grant payments are made shortly afterwards.
+We’ve now introduced a schedule for the year with all deadline dates in the section above.
+Please also check in the News section of this website for latest updates on the Trust’s funding.

 If your application is successful, you can expect to receive your grant soon after the meeting date.
 We’ll let you know when to expect the transfer of funds in your grant offer e-mail.